Besufekad-HAZ/OOP-school-library/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Ruby_Enumerable] <a name="about-project"></a>
+# 📖 [Ruby_OOP_school_library] <a name="about-project"></a>

-> ## **[Ruby_Enumerable]** :- The OOP school library project in Ruby is a software application designed to help school librarians manage and organize their library resources efficiently using object-oriented programming principles.
+> ## **[Ruby_OOP_school_library]** :- The OOP school library project in Ruby is a software application designed to help school librarians manage and organize their library resources efficiently using object-oriented programming principles.
 It allows librarians to add new books, manage book loans, and keep track of overdue books while providing a search feature for students and teachers.

 ## 🛠 Built With <a name="built-with"></a>